 Namibplaas is located 7.5km northeast of the Valencia deposit on the farm "Namibplaas 93" with a total surface area of 1,269 ha.
-The Namibplaas exploration licence ("EPL 3638") expired November 6, 2019 and an application to renew the licence was made prior to expiry, and on September 17, 2020 the Company received notice that the licence was renewed for a final 2 year term.
+The Namibplaas exploration licence ("EPL 3638") expired September 20, 2022 and an application to renew the licence was made prior to expiry.
+The Company has also applied to the MEE for a mining licence to develop Namibplaas as part of Norasa.

-To commence development of the Namibplaas project will require obtaining government approvals including an approved Environmental Impact Assessment ("EIA"), Environmental Management Plan ("EMP"), approval from the MME for accessory works.
+To commence development of the Namibplaas project, government approvals are required, including an approved Environmental Impact Assessment ("EIA"), Environmental Management Plan ("EMP"), and approval from the MME for accessory works.